Skip to content

 • previous/next navigation based on the exact list context you came from

-Treat the sidebar as the request's structural backbone.
+Treat the drawer as the request's structural backbone.
+It contains three groups.

 • Request Name